Skip to main content

 Procurement Methods Quick Reference Table (XLSX)

-This is a list of SFAs due to rebid their FSMC contracts for the 2021–22 school year.
-In August, CDE emails expiration letter notifications to SFAs with expiring FSMC contracts, with follow-up reminders in October.
+This is a list of SFAs with FSMC contracts for the 2024-25 school year.
+In August, CDE emails notifications to SFAs with FSMC contracts due to expire or be extended.
+Follow-up reminders are sent in the following months.
 FSMC contract rebids follow the same approval timeline as new contracts.
 Please see Timeline to Obtain Approval from the CDE in the Approval tab.
 Vended meal contracts do not require CDE preapproval at this time.

 Training

-The Procurement Guidance Webinar Training series is designed to provide valuable procurement information for school food authorities (SFA) and local educational agencies (LEA), food service management companies (FSMC), meal vendors, and industry partners.
-The CDE strongly recommends SFAs and LEAs considering or soliciting food service contracts watch this entire Webinar series.
+The Procurement Guidance Webinar Training series is designed to provide valuable procurement information for SFAs and local educational agencies (LEA), (FSMCs, meal vendors, and industry partners.
+The California Department of Education (CDE) strongly recommends SFAs and LEAs considering or soliciting food service contracts watch this entire Webinar series.

 Part 1 - Introduction to Procurement